Changing feature extractor (DINOv2) to use Convpaint for animal tracking

 Tracking animal body parts in movies#

-First step is to change the feature extractor from default VGG16 to DINOv2.
-Tick the Use custom model
+To achieve this, the first step is to change the feature extractor from default VGG16 to DINOv2:

-Tip: Select `use cuda` to benefit from GPU acceleration!
-This also works on MPS with Mac devices.
+Tip: Select `Use GPU` to benefit from GPU acceleration!
+(Cuda on windows, or MPS on Mac devices.)

 These are the scribble annotations provided for training: